slipstream/SlipStreamDocumentation/docs/tutorials/ss/external-objects.rst

 The returned presigned URL can be used to upload the contents of the object directly to the S3 object store via HTTPS.
-This is convenient because it does not require 1) direct authentication or 2) special software to be installed by the client uploading the data.
+This is convenient because it **does not require direct authentication or special software** to be installed by the client uploading the data.

 Once the presigned upload URL has been provided, the state of the ExternalObject resource will be changed to "uploading".
 Upload URLs